directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson49.md

 Her long brown hair drapes on her back and she’s wearing a vibrant matching top and skirt, paired with a matching hat.<br/>
 Her mirrored aviator sunglasses add a stylish touch. <br/>
 What's particularly interesting is her choice of shopping bags. <br/>
-She's carrying a light blue one that's identical to the bag her blonde mother on the left is holding. <br/>
+She's carrying a light blue one that's identical to the bag her blonde haired mother on the left is holding. <br/>
 Along with that, she has another bag with a similar geometric pattern. <br/>
 Both are casually draped over her right shoulder, held in her fingers.<br/>
 The matching bags are quite intriguing.<br/>